 Tourism is a booming industry Brazil, so there is no lack of entertainment venues or historic destinations to check out.
 The iconic “Christ the Redeemer” statue in Rio de Janeiro is Brazil’s most recognizable landmark, but paradisiac beaches and stunning mountain ranges offer natural sights to see as well.
 For those who enjoy an active nightlife, Brazil’s cosmopolitan cities are world-renowned.

-Criteria for Teaching Jobs in Brazil
+Qualifications for Teaching Jobs in Brazil

 Candidates for teaching jobs in Brazil must meet the following criteria: